alan-turing-institute/ARC-m4st/scripts/asr_errors/README.md

 ### "Perturbed" Strategy

 For each word in the original source, Llama 3.2 (3B) is prompted with `What is a similar word to "{w}"?
-Reply with only a single word.`, to get a list of words the are somehow 'similar' to each word.
+Reply with only a single word.`, to get a list of words that are somehow 'similar' to each word.
 A set of sources is saved with a varying number of words replaced with the supposedly 'similar' words.

 This creates quite non-sensical text, for example original source text of